jaswantIISC/Sticky_Note_Application/README.md

 # Sticky_Note_Application
 This sticky note application allows a user to create multilevel sticky notes with some features like search, create top-level notes, create multi level sub notes under top-level note, delete notes and persist/store  notes on local storage of browser.
 Run the StickyNote_V1.html file to run the application.
 This has some browser's dependencies in running the application.
+All the images uploaded are screenshot of different use cases.
+All the required files to run the application are Sticky_js.js, Sticky_css.css and StickyNote_V1.html

 The detailed features has been given as below in requirements format.